About Sabrina Wieser

 My expertise in enhancing running performance through training and nutrition has been recognized by many within the running community and different media outlets such as Huffington Post, the Dr. Oz Show and Adidas running.

 I’m affiliated with Adidas Runners in New York City and thrilled to be a part of a strong community to motivate other runners to become the best version of themselves.
 I’m chasing my dreams and goals in the city that never sleeps while supporting and helping other runners to run their best.

 My expertise in long-distance running

 I traveled to Atlanta to run the Peachtree Road Race in 2018, ran the Santo Domingo Half Marathon in 2019 and the Miami Half Marathon in 2020.
-My goal is to run the Berlin Marathon again in 2021 as well as the NYC Marathon.
+I ran multiple marathons in the US as well as in Europe.